Leo Tolstoy

 6

-When meeting other people, in order to test yourself and destroy your pride, it is a good idea to get into the habit of expecting and awaiting from them not approval and praise, but, on the contrary, humiliation, insults and false opinions about you.
+When meeting other people (in order to test yourself and destroy your pride) it is a good idea to get into the habit of expecting and awaiting from them not approval and praise, but, on the contrary, humiliation, insults and false opinions about you.

-That which is called “holy foolishness,” i.e. behavior that causes people to condemn and attack you, is unjust to the extent that it causes people to commit bad actions, but it is understandable and desirable as a sole test of your love for God and your neighbor.
+That which is called “holy foolishness,” i.e. behavior that causes people to condemn and attack you, is unjust to the extent that it causes people to commit bad deeds, but it is understandable and desirable as a sole test of your love for God and your neighbor.